What Language Do Italians Speak?

 The national language of Italy

 One question which always comes up when discussing what language is spoken in Italy regards whether or not Italian is even its language.
 Is Italian a language?
 Italian is, by law, both the official language of Italy and an official minority language in regions where it is prevalent.
-The Italian language is derived from Latin (from which the English language also descends) and has a lot in common with French, Spanish, Portuguese and Romanian.
-It is written using a modified Latin alphabet.

-The most commonly spoken regional languages are Lombard (spoken in Northern Italy), Ladin (spoken in South Tyrol), Piedmontese (in northwest Piedmont), Sicilian (the original vocabulary of Sicily), and Sardinian, which predates Latin by several centuries and has many unique features retained even today.
+The most commonly spoken regional languages are Lombard (spoken in Northern Italy), Ladin (spoken in South Tyrol), Piedmontese (in northwest Piedmont), Sicilian poets (the original vocabulary of Sicily), and Sardinian, which predates Latin by several centuries and has many unique features retained even today.
 However, as you travel throughout Italy, you will find plenty of dialects and variations in these main languages.

-For example, in Tuscany, you may hear people speaking Tuscan or Florentine instead of standard Italian.
-In Naples and surrounding areas, you might listen to Neapolitan instead of traditional Italian.
 In Rome, the Roman dialect can be heard instead of standard Italian.
 And so on.
 As you can see, each region has its distinct way of speaking, and while they are all very similar to one another, they do have their specific differences.

 As for what language is spoken in Italy – well, if we look at it geographically, then we could say that different languages are spoken in other parts of Italy!
 But let’s break down what languages are being used across Italy.